spring-attic/spring-security-oauth/docs/oauth2.md

 The OAuth 2.0 client mechanism is responsible for access the OAuth 2.0 protected resources of other servers.
 The configuration involves establishing the relevant protected resources to which users might have access.
 The client also needs to be supplied with mechanisms for storing authorization codes and access tokens for users.

-### Managing Protected Resources
+### Protected Resource Configuration

-The entry point into your database of protected resources is defined by the [`OAuth2ProtectedResourceDetailsService`][OAuth2ProtectedResourceDetailsService].
-You must define your own `OAuth2ProtectedResourceDetailsService` that will load [`OAuth2ProtectedResourceDetails`][OAuth2ProtectedResourceDetails] by id.
-Note the existence of an [in-memory implementation][InMemoryOAuth2ProtectedResourceDetailsService] of `OAuth2ProtectedResourceDetailsService`, which might be adequate for your needs.
-See "Configuring Resource Details" for more information.

-### Managing Tokens

-The [`OAuth2ClientTokenServices`][OAuth2ClientTokenServices] interface defines the operations that are necessary to manage OAuth 2.0 tokens for specific users.
-There is an in-memory implementation provided, but it's likely you'll need to implement your own service for storing the access tokens and associated authentication instances in a persistent database.
+Protected resources can be defined using the `resource` configuration element.
+Each `resource` element is effectively a definition of a bean that is an instance of [`OAuth2ProtectedResourceDetails`][OAuth2ProtectedResourceDetails].
+The `resource` element supports the following attributes:

+* `id`: The id of the resource.
+The id is only used by the client to lookup the resource; it's never used in the OAuth protocol.
+It's also used as the id of the bean.
+* `type`: The type (i.e. "grant type") of the resource.
+This is used to specify how an access token is to be obtained for this resource.
+Valid values include "authorization\_code", "password", and "assertion".
+Default value is "authorization\_code".
+* `client-id`: The OAuth client id.
+This is the id by which the OAuth provider identifies your client.
+* `client-secret`: The secret associated with the resource.
+By default, no secret is empty.
+* `access-token-uri`: The URI of the provider OAuth endpoint that provides the access token.
+* `user-authorization-uri`: The uri to which the user will be redirected if the user is ever needed to authorize access to the resource.
+Note that this is not always required, depending on which OAuth 2 profiles are supported.
+* `scope`: Comma-separted list of strings specifying the scope of the access to the resource.
+By default, no scope will be specified.
+* `client-authentication-scheme`: The scheme used by your client to authenticate to the access token endpoint.
+Suggested values: "http\_basic" and "form".
+Default: "http\_basic".
+See section 2.1 of the OAuth 2 spec.

 ### Client Configuration

 For the OAuth 2.0 client, configuration is simplified using the custom spring configuration elements.
 The schema for these elements rests at [http://www.springframework.org/schema/security/spring-security-oauth2.xsd][oauth2.xsd].
 The namespace is `http://www.springframework.org/schema/security/oauth2`.
-You need to supply the `<client/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that can be added to the standard Spring Security chain, e.g.
+You need to supply the `<client/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that must be added to the standard Spring Security chain, e.g.

     <http access-denied-page="/login.jsp" ...>
         <intercept-url pattern="/photos" access="ROLE_USER,SCOPE_READ" />